andrea-dm/Coursera_Capstone/report.md

 ## § Introduction/Business Problem

 Rome is a worldwide recognized cultural center, and one can find many luxury restaurants there.
-An investor might then be interested in funding an already exiting restaurant, or he could even open one by his own.
+An investor might then be interested in funding an already exiting restaurant, or he could even think to open a new one on his own.
 It is then important to know which is the optimal neighborhood in Rome where to find/open a luxury restaurant to invest in.

 Hence, we are going to tackle the following problem: